 No, before you go ahead you will need to run some tests.

 Some breeds have particular disorders which can be screened for.
-For example, you can have a DNA swab to determine if your cat has polycystic kidney disease.
+For example, you can have a DNA swab to determine if your cat carries the gene for polycystic kidney disease.

 You should also perform blood tests for FIV and FeLV.